 Maddox Hargett & Caruso is investigating a number of non-traded REITs, including the Inland American Real Estate Trust and Inland Western Retail Real Estate Trust.
 If you suffered investment losses in either of these REITs or another non-traded REIT, contact us to tell your story.
 A member of our securities fraud team will work with you to determine if some or all of your losses can be recovered.

-5 Responses to “Inland American REITs: Fraud Recovery For Investors”
+2 thoughts on “Inland American REITs: Fraud Recovery For Investors”

 1. Russell Says: